BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 — Evelyn Bedard, Bedard Ranch, Hefley Creek, BC

-There are additional well drilling costs for the annular seal, drive shoe, pitless adapter, well liners, pump test, stainless steel screen, and developing the well further to increase yield (Note: if you don’t understand all the terminology, you’re not missing anything it’s all part of water well construction).
+There are additional well drilling costs for the annular seal, drive shoe, pitless adapter, well liners, and stainless steel screen, and developing the well further to increase yield (Note: if you don’t understand all the terminology, you’re not missing anything; it’s all part of water well construction).

 Finding a productive well also means digging a trench for the power and waterline and investing in a water pump according to the well’s depth and flow.
 And if the well production is low, you’ll probably need to purchase a cistern costing $2500 or more.
 You don’t want to experience water well costs if you purchase BC land for sale and then discover that you have a major water well issue once you have taken possession.